 What about connecting your TV to the internet?

 With online video streaming becoming more and more prevalent thanks to the volume of TV shows and films (4K and otherwise) available on Netflix and Amazon Prime Video, Apple TV and Disney Plus, you’ll want to make sure you get your TV on to your home network in order to access all of that content.
 Catch-up TV apps such as BBC iPlayer also rely on an internet connection, as do other miscellaneous smart apps you'll find in most modern TVs.

 Most TVs will walk you through this in the network area of the settings menu.
 While wi-fi is convenient (especially if your TV isn't near your router), we'd always recommend hardwiring via ethernet for a more stable and reliable connection.

-This is especially useful if you're watching a lot of streamed 4K content, as hardwiring will ensure you don't experience any drop-outs.
+This is especially useful if you're watching a lot of streamed or broadcast 4K content, as hardwiring will ensure you don't experience any drop-outs.

 How to adjust your TV's picture settings